ReproducibleScienceAssessment/Reproducible-research-homework/README.md

 1. Tracking changes - Git allows you to track and document changes in the code, including who made the changes and when.
 This also allows previous versions to be recovered if a mistake is made and shows how the project has evolved.

-2. Collaboration - Git allows multiple people to collaborate on files, and tracking who makes changes to which file
+2. Collaboration - Git allows multiple people to collaborate on files simultaneously, and tracks who makes changes to which file.
+It can also separate projects using channels which allows differentiation between different experiments for larger projects

-\# INSERT ANSWERS HERE #
+3. Data and code sharing - Git can be used as a public platform in which you can sharing code and data with the wider scientific community.
+This increases accessibility and transparency within the experiment and allows others to replicated the study

+However, GitHub also has some limitations:

+1. It imposes storage limits on all accounts therefore projects with large amounts of data will run into problems

+2. Understanding how GitHub functions can be confusing and therefore it introduces a steep learning curve for people on the projects who have not used it.
+Furthermore, it has limited customisability for companies with specific requirements

+3. Finally, GitHub is not accessible in all areas.
+It relies on fast internet connection in order to collaborate on a project and is not available in all areas of the world.
+Furthermore, more advanced features require a paid subscription which introduces further costs to the project

 ## Instructions